msillano/tuyaDAEMON/README.md

 ### DataBase interface

- **TuyaDEAMON** automatically logs user select messages and measurements on one or more DB tables (`'messages'`), a useful option for control, analysis, and statistics.
+ **TuyaDEAMON** automatically logs user-select messages and measurements on one or more DB tables (`'messages'`), a useful option for control, analysis, and statistics.
   _Since ver.
 2.0:_

  ![](https://github.com/msillano/tuyaDAEMON/blob/main/pics/dbtuyathome03.png)